siketyan/biome/.changeset/fast-glasses-ask.md

 "@biomejs/biome": patch
 ---

-Add a new lint rule `useDisposables` for JavaScript, which detects a disposable object assigned to a variable without `using` or `await using` syntax.
-Disposable objects, which implements `Disposable` or `AsyncDisposable` interface, are intended to dispose after use.
-Not disposing them can lead some resource or memory leak depending on the implementation.
+Add a new lint rule `useDisposables` for JavaScript, which detects disposable objects assigned to variables without `using` or `await using` syntax.
+Disposable objects that implement the `Disposable` or `AsyncDisposable` interface are intended to be disposed of after use.
+Not disposing them can lead to resource or memory leaks, depending on the implementation.

 **Invalid:**